Bosch-0/Project-Muggle/README.md

 The user journey does not start once the user downloads the GUI but rather the website its downloaded from.
 Whilst applying the Bitcoin Core design system I aimt to improve the UI/UX of bitcoincore.org to better assist end users on the journey on using the GUI.

 Cobra (owner or bitcoin.org) is working on a [Bitcoin wallet](https://twitter.com/cobrabitcoin/status/1310304498125025282?s=21) which could mean a conflict of interest when it comes to recommending wallets on bitcoin.org.
 With Re-desigining bitcoincore.org I am aiming for bitcoincore.org to be the primary place for end users to download the Bitcoin Core GUI.

-- Work on designs on other open source Bitcoin projects for more rapid prototyping for core.
-- Testing workflows that will feed into design system.
-- A project like Bitcoin Core needs incremental, minor design additions to prevent too much overhead but avoid being too small to prevent bikeshedding.
-Bikeshedding at the beginning will likely occur while design proccesses are worked out.